The dreaded 404 error page.

 Every site will get some 404s, and it’s okay!
 404s happen when people—your potential site visitors— type in the wrong URL.

-For example, if I type in “businessinsider.com” in my browser and continue typing gibberish, I’ll get a 404.
+For example, if we type in businessinsider.com in my browser and continue typing gibberish, we’ll get a 404.

-It’s not Business Insider’s fault I got a 404.
-It’s my fault.
+It’s not Business Insider’s fault they got a 404.
+It’s our fault.

 You’ll never be able to eliminate 404s completely.